webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 The '''z''' command at the end draws a final line to the most recent
 '''M''' coordinate to close off the box.
 At any point along the path, you may use '''M''' to place the drawing point elsewhere to set off discontinuous segments known as ''subpaths''.
-Like polygons, paths can also be filled.

 Coordinates and commands can be separated by any combination of commas or whitespace characters.
 (To clarify these examples, commas separate each coordinate pair.)

-The uppercase commands above specify absolute coordinates.
-For each there is an alternative lowercase command that specifies coordinates in terms relative to the previously defined coordinate.
-Starting from the default ''0,0'' origin point, the following path defines the same shape as the one above:
+The uppercase '''M''' and '''L''' commands above specify absolute coordinates.
+For all uppercase commands described in this section, there are alternative lowercase commands that specify coordinates in terms relative to the previously defined coordinate.
+Starting from the default ''0,0'' origin point, the following path defines the same shape as the one above using '''m''' and '''l''' commands:

 <syntaxhighlight lang="xml">
 <path d="m 100,225 l 0,-110 l 30,0 l -60,-100 l -60,100 l 30,0 l 0,110 z" />